CrossTheRoadElec/Phoenix5-Documentation/README.md

 The roboRIO web-based configuration can be accessed when the computer is connected to the roboRIO through either a USB-connection or Wifi.
 You will then want to open Internet Explorer as Silverlight is required and only supported by windows.
 Internet Explorer 11 will be needed, verification and installation steps can be found [here.](https://github.com/CrossTheRoadElec/Phoenix-Documentation#installing-internet-explorer-11)
 ![](images/Webdash-CheckWebdash.png)

 You should see a general screen along with all the CTRE devices if they are connected.
-If your devices are not being shown, ensure that the roboRIO's Web-based Config has been updated through the HERO LifeBoat Imager application that was installed with Phoenix Framework.
+If your devices are not being shown, ensure that the roboRIO's Web-based Configuration has been updated through the HERO LifeBoat Imager application that was installed with Phoenix Framework.
 ![](images/LifeBoat-WebdashUpdate.png)

 The roboRIO web-based configuration will allow you to set device IDs, names, persistent settings, and if logged in, you should be able to update the devices' firmware.